St Joseph’s Catholic Primary School

 St Joseph’s recognises the need to support the development of the whole child

-The school has two additional Emotional Literacy Assistant (ELSAs) this year so we now have a total three ELSAs, who provide timetabled sessions at the end of each morning and afternoon.
+The school has two additional Emotional Literacy Assistant (ELSAs) this year so we now have a total four ELSAs, who provide timetabled sessions at the end of each morning and afternoon.
 They all continue to receive release time to attend Educational Psychologist supervision within the local schools’ cluster.

 At lunchtimes these assistants staff a “Chill Room” to provide a quiet sanctuary for children who find lunchtimes problematic- which includes a significant number of our pupil premium children.